XSY-HYH/ZIM-Zigzag-Interaction-Model/CHAP‑IEM‑AEAD.md

 - High‑sensitivity environments requiring dual‑layer replay protection
 - Engineering teams needing explicit nonce management specifications to avoid implementation errors
 - Scenarios that can accept 28 bytes of per‑packet overhead but cannot tolerate the full complexity of TLS
+- Deployments that already rely on CHAP‑IEM's MitM protection (via pre‑shared `K`) and want stronger cryptographic guarantees

 **Not suitable for:**

 - Extremely bandwidth‑constrained environments (e.g., tens of thousands of packets per second with tiny payloads)
-- Environments requiring MitM protection (add TLS above or use other solutions)
+- Scenarios where pre‑shared key distribution is operationally impossible (consider CHAP‑DH for anonymous use cases)

 ---